json-schema-org/website/pages/implementers/_index.md

 For Implementers
 =========================

 Welcome to the **Implementers** section!
-The place of the Documentation for Implementations' Maintainers.
+The place for implementation maintainers' Docs.

 What you'll find in this section?
 * [Common Interfaces across JSON Schema Implementations](./implementers/interfaces)